Population: 7,260.7 mio

 GDP per capita (PPP): $ 54,629

-Domestic market value of fashion: $ 385.7 billion
+Domestic market value of the fashion industry: 385.7 billion dollars

 New York: Fashion capital